GRASP command-line interface (CLI)

 Then, you have a choice: you can clone/download bnkit in its entirety.
 You may need JUnit 5 testing to get everything working; this is only required if you want to run software tests, say if you are a developer.

 Alternatively, just download the pre-compiled version with all indel inference methods bnkit JAR file.
-This is the 4th of May 2023 version.
+This is the 21st of March 2024 version and compiled with a recent version of Java (19).

 We also offer a version compiled using Java 11.